Danny Holmes, SPPA Society President

 Grace Martin, VP Communications

 Hi, friends!
 I am honoured to be your VP Communications for 2017-2018!
 I help the SPPA Society engage with and support students through our events, website, and social media platforms.
 I am also building new initiatives in mental health and wellness.
 If we haven’t met yet, I hope we will soon!
-I am currently in my second year of the Master of Public and Policy program.
+I am currently in my second year of the Master of Public Policy and Administration (MPPA) program.
 Originally from Northern Ontario, I hold a BScH and MSc in Biology from Queen’s University and UWaterloo.
 Before moving to Ottawa, I worked in academia, industry and the public and nonprofit sectors ON, the US and the UK.
 Aside from science and policy, I am passionate about gender equality, the outdoors, cooking, meditation and yoga.
 Come say hi or email email@example.com if you wish to join SPPA Society’s digital marketing and/or health and wellness teams!

 James Kappel, VP Finance